jankcat/jira-visual-diff/README.md

 ## Thoughts & Stuff...

-I wrote this for internal use, but thought it could easily be adapted.
-That is why you see some language like CM, NNAH, and the likes around, as these are internal acronyms (nothing private, hold your horses).

 If you have any questions or suggestions, I am 100% open to hearing them and doing what I can!
+Open an issue, submit a PR if you'd like.